 So what does all this mean to Coloradans?

 This Affordable Care Act timeline lays out some of the biggest changes and their start dates.
-It’s important to know that many of the law’s most significant provisions take effect in 2014.
-For example, starting in 2014 most Americans will be required to have some kind of health insurance.
+It’s important to know that many of the law’s major provisions take effect in 2014.
+For example, starting in 2014 most Americans will be required to have health insurance.

 Like most Americans, you already have employer-provided health insurance, privately purchased insurance, Medicaid, Child Health Plan Plus, Medicare, or military coverage.
 Therefore, you probably won’t need to do anything.
-Most of the changes have to do with expanding health care coverage to the one in five Americans who are uninsured.
+Most of the changes have to do with expanding health care coverage to Americans who are uninsured.
+If you do not have health insurance you see our I Need Health Insurance page.

 What if I want to explore my options?